Codex Tchacos: The Codex

 Roughly a dozen pages of the original manuscript, seen briefly by scholars in the 1970s, are missing from the Codex today; it is believed that they were sold secretly to dealers, but none have come forward.
 According to National Geographic's website, fragments purported to be from the codex may also be part of an Ohio antiquities dealer's estate.

 In April 2006, a complete translation of the text, with extensive footnotes, was released by the National Geographic Society: The Gospel Of Judas (ISBN 1-4262-0042-0, April 2006).
 The Society also created a two-hour television documentary, The Gospel of Judas, which aired worldwide on the National Geographic Channel on April 9, 2006.
 A special issue of National Geographic magazine was also devoted to the Gospel of Judas.
 A critical edition of the Codex Tchacos, including complete, near life-sized color photographs of 26 pages, a revised transcription of the Coptic, and complete translation of the codex was published by National Geographic Society in 2007.
 The team also hopes to look at the cartonnage (a sort of paper-mâché used to stiffen the codex's cover) in order to find clues about who made the codex and when/where.
-(As a book the Tchacos Codex may be older than the twelve surviving codexes of the Nag Hammadi Library.)
+(As a book, the Tchacos Codex may be older than the twelve surviving codices of the Nag Hammadi Library.)

-April D. DeConick (the Isla Carroll and Percy E. Turner Professor of Biblical Studies in the Department of Religious Studies at Rice University) has published a book, The Thirteenth Apostle: What the Gospel of Judas Really Says, questioning both the National Geographic's handling of the Gospel of Judas' publication and the veracity of its translation.
-She has argued both that National Geographic denied competent scholars access and that the scholars who were granted access to the Codex Tchacos were not able to go about their work properly due to the constraints put upon them, accusations similar to those leveled at the guardians of the Dead Sea Scrolls.
-Most notably, she points out that the first National Geographic translation omitted a "not," reversing the meaning of the text.
-In an opinion piece in The New York Times (December 2, 2007), she wrote:

-The importance of the Codex Tchacos is not in doubt, but work has only begun in understanding its true influence and origin.
+The importance of Codex Tchacos is not in doubt, but work has only begun in understanding its true influence and origin.